kuzzleio/documentation/src/plugins/1/constructors/request/index.md

 Object representation of a Kuzzle [API call]({{ site_base_path }}api/1/query-syntax).

-That object is continuously updated to reflect the current state of the request, during its entirely lifecycle.
+That object is continuously updated to reflect the current state of the request, during its entire lifecycle.

 For more information about this object, refer to its [technical documentation](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#request).